-Deputy Leader and Cabinet Member for Eco nomy and Skills Role Purpose • To deputise for the Leader in their a other times as agreed with the Lead To provide clear political leadership County Council to help advance outcomes , , , To provide clear political leadership both within and outside the County Council to help advance outcome of everyone in Staffords hire having access to more good jobs and sharing the benefit o f economic growth To lead the County Council's work on economic recovery from Covid-19 To create effective internal and ex ternal relationships with the organisations listed below to help a dvance the outcome.
-To be accountable for the development pment and delivery of the strategies listed below and to ensu ire that those strategies are able to meet the outcomes required by the Council and Cabinet.
-To be accountable for the commis below and to ensure that financial a in those areas meets the requiren nents of the Strategic Plan, Business Plan and the MTFS. • To be accountable for the , , , , , , , , , , , , , , , , , , , , projects/programmes listed below a delivered on time and budget and n Strategic Plan, Business Plan and th • To be the County Council's repre esentative on the Midlands Connect Steering Group • To be the County Council's Principal Director to the Board of West Midlands Rail Limited In order to offectively discharge the C supeil's agonda this Cabinat In order to effectively discharge the Co Member will work, as appropriate, with - · · · · · · · · · · · · · · · · · · · Key External Stoke on Trent and Staffordshire BT & other Digital Relationships Local Enterprise Partnership and Providers Relationships other surrounding LEPs and Chambers of economic partnerships (e.g. Commerce Sector Groups, Combined Federation of Small Authorities etc.) Businesses Department for Business, Energy Businesses across and Industrial Strategy; Staffordshire Department for Work and Stoke-on-Trent City Pensions; MHCLG; DfE; ESFA Council Staffordshire Business and District & Borough Environment Network (SBEN) Councils • Schools, colleges and universities Surrounding local National Careers Service planning authorities HS2 Ltd Key Internal Director for Economy, Appropriate Shadow Relationships Infrastructure and Skills Cabinet member/s Assistant Director for Business Appropriate scrutiny and Enterprise committee/s Assistant Director for Skills and Cabinet Employability • SLT
+Deputy Leader and Cabinet Member for Eco nomy and Skills

+Role Purpose To deputise for the Leader in their and t -

+other times as agreed with the Lead

+To provide clear political leadership

+County Council to help advance the County Council's key

+outcomes

+To provide clear political leadership

+County Council to help advance

+outcome of everyone in Staffords

+good jobs and sharing the benefit o To lead the County Council's work

+Covid-19 on economic recovery from

+To create effective internal and ex ternal relationships with the

+organisations listed below to help a

+To be accountable for the development

+strategies listed below and to ensu

+able to meet the outcomes required

+To be accountable for the commis

+below and to ensure that financial a ·

+in those areas meets the requiren nents of the Strategic Plan,

+Business Plan and the MTFS.

+To be accountable for the

+projects/programmes listed below a

+delivered on time and budget and meet the requirements of the

+Strategic Plan, Business Plan and the MTFS.
+To be the County Council's representative on the Midlands

+· Connect Steering Group

+To be the County Council's Principal Director to the Board of West

+Midlands Rail Limited

+In order to effectively discharge the Co

+Member will work, as appropriate, with

+Key External Stoke on Trent and Staffordshire BT & other Digital

+Relationships Local Enterprise Partnership and Providers

+other surrounding LEPs and Chambers of

+economic partnerships (e.g. Sector Groups, Combined CommerceFederation of Small

+Authorities etc.) Businesses

+Department for Business, Energy Businesses across

+and Industrial Strategy; Staffordshire

+Department for Work and Stoke-on-Trent City

+Pensions; MHCLG; DfE; ESFA Council

+Staffordshire Business and District & Borough

+Environment Network (SBEN) Councils

+Schools, colleges and universities Surrounding local

+National Careers Service planning authorities

+Vov Internal HS2 Ltd Director for Economy Appropriate Chadow

+Key Internal Relationships Director for Economy, Infrastructure and Skills Appropriate Shadow Cabinet member/s

+Keiduolisiliha Assistant Director for Business Appropriate scrutiny

+and Enterprise committee/s

+Assistant Director for Skills and • Cabinet

+Employability • SLT

-Deputy Leader and Cabinet Member for Eco nomy and Skills Strategic Responsibilities Development and implementation of Council's Economic Development Strategy including Economic Recovery Tourism strategy Strategic Planning including Strategic Infrastructure Plan, Digital Infrastructure Plan and Local Plans Economic Strategy for 5G HS2 Rail devolution County Farms Development and implementation of Council's Learning and Skills Strategies Statutory duties for Adult and Community Learning Apprenticeships Operational Responsibilities Economic Development and Regeneration Business Support Inward Investment Delivery of major/economic infrastructure projects (e.g. i54 extension, SWAR) Tourism Enterprise Units including County Farms Commissioning and Delivery of Adult Skills Statutory duties for the commissioning of careers guidance for Staffordshire's young people and ensuring 16-18 year olds get a place in education and training Project Responsibilities Economic GrowthEconomic recovery from Covid-19
+Deputy Leader and Cabinet Member for Eco nomy and Skills Strategic Responsibilities Development and implementation of Council's Economic Development Strategy including Economic Recovery Tourism strategy Strategic Planning including Strategic Infrastructure Plan, Digital Infrastructure Plan and Local Plans Economic Strategy for 5G HS2 Rail devolution County Farms Development and implementation of Council's Learning and Skills Strategies Statutory duties for Adult and Community Learning Apprenticeships Operational Responsibilities Economic Development and Regeneration Business Support Inward Investment Delivery of major/economic infrastructure projects (e.g. i54 extension, SWAR) Tourism Enterprise Units including County Farms Commissioning and Delivery of Adult Skills Statutory duties for the commissioning of careers guidance for Staffordshire's young people and ensuring 16-18 year olds get a place in education and training Project Responsibilities Economic Growth Economic recovery from Covid-19